 One of the key assumptions of our approach is that restoration projects will benefit water quality through a change in chlorophyll-a.
 We make no assumptions about the expected magnitude of an association given that the model does not describe a mechanism of change.
-However, we hypothesized that the magnitude of chlorophyll-a changes varies by project type, and number of projects or time windows evaluated.
+However, we hypothesized that the magnitude of chlorophyll-a changes varies by project type, and number of projects or length of time window evaluated.
 An expected outcome is that qualitative statements can be made about the relative differences between projects types, particularly regarding how more projects of a particular type could benefit water quality and within what general time windows a change might be expected (Diefenderfer et al. 2011).

 The model was also designed to quantify cumulative relationships of restoration projects with water quality at different spatial scales.
 In eqn.
-(1), the association of a restoration type with chlorophyll-a is estimated for one water quality station, whereas estimates from several water quality stations can be combined to develop an overall description of a particular restoration type as it applies to an areal unit of interest.
-For example, estimated associations of point source control projects with each water quality station in the bay can be combined to develop an overall narrative of how these projects could (assuming a causal relationship) influence environmental change in the bay.
-Estimates across stations were evaluated to describe baywide associations of restoration project types.
+(1), the association of a restoration type with chlorophyll-a is estimated for one water quality station, whereas estimates from several water quality stations can be combined to develop an overall description of a particular restoration type as it applies to an areal unit of interest, potentially over broad regional scales.
+For example, estimated associations of point source control projects with each water quality station in the bay can be combined to develop an overall narrative of how these projects could (assuming a causal relationship) influence environmental change across the entire Bay.
+Estimates across stations were evaluated to describe associations in baywide improvements from various restoration project types throughout the watershed.
 Estimates were also evaluated by individual bay segments that have specific management targets for chlorophyll-a concentration (Florida Statute 62-302.532, Janicki, Wade, and Pribble 1999).
 Stratification by bay segments provided an alternative context for interpreting the results based on areal differences between segments and how restoration projects varied in space and time.

 The analysis of each project type was bounded by two key parameters in eqn.
 (1).
 These include n, the number of spatially-matched restoration projects used to average the cumulative estimate of each project type, and win, the time windows before and after a project completion date that were used to subset a station’s water quality time series.
 These boundaries affected our ability to characterize each restoration project type with water quality changes.
 Identifying values that maximized the difference between before and after water quality measurements was necessary to quantify how many projects were most strongly associated with a change in water quality, the time within which a change is expected, and the magnitude of an expected change between project types.
-We evaluated different combinations of five, ten year time windows from the date of each project completion and five, ten closest projects to each water quality station.
+We evaluated different combinations of five or ten year time windows from the date of each project completion and the five or ten closest projects to each water quality station.
 All analyses were conducted with the R statistical programming language (RDCT (R Development Core Team) 2018).

 Testing effects of restoration dates and location